dfmdmx/Rhino_LinCAM3/README.md

 ### Basics

 The workflow consists in three steps.
-The fisrt two are done outside the plugin, allowing the workflow to queue a list of drawings waiting to be processed by the plugin in step three.
-We think this aproach reduces the time in the most tedious part of the manufacturing processes.

-1. Prepare the drawing - Involves assigning a color to each curve
-2. Create a preset for each type of material with basic CAM properties such as depth, number of passes, feed, compensation, etc. that are linked to a specific color and type of geometry.
-(This is done inside the plugin, but once, so we dont add this setup time into the workflow.)
+1. **LinarandCAM3** - This step is intended to be done once.
+Create a preset for each type of material with basic CAM properties such as depth, number of passes, feed, compensation, etc. this preset is linked to a specific color and type of geometry.
+This is considered as a fisrt setup and does not properly belongs to the workflow.
+2. **Rhino** - Prepare the drawing by assigning a color to each curve depending on the desire machining job.
+3. **LinarandCAM3**

-3. **Open LinarandCAM3 - Select all curves - Select material - Select machine - Generate g-code - Continue to next drawing...**
+   - Select all curves
+   - Select material
+   - Select machine
+   - Generate g-code
+   - Continue to next drawing...**

+This workflow allows to queue a list of drawings waiting to be processed by the plugin in step three.
+We think this aproach reduces the time in the most tedious part of the manufacturing processes and opens a door into automating the process.

 ### Color code: